ietf-wg-webtrans/webtrans-wg-materials/charter.md

   * Origin checks to allow supporting the Web's origin-based security model.

-The WebTransport working group will define three variants:
-  * A protocol directly running over QUIC with its own ALPN.
-  * A protocol that runs multiplexed with HTTP/3.
-  * Fallback protocols that can be used when QUIC or UDP are not available.
+The WebTransport working group will define a protocol or set of protocols that fits these requirements.
+Multiple protocols might be required to support different usage scenarios, such as multiplexing with HTTP/3 or networks where UDP is blocked.

 The group will pay attention to security issues arising from the above scenarios so as to ensure against creation of new